jmd-dk/concept/concept/docs/tutorial/beyond_matter_only.rst

-.. topic:: Adding linear species
+.. topic:: Including linear species

-   With our high-precision setup established, we are ready to start experimenting with adding in the missing species to the simulation, hopefully leading to better agreement with linear theory on large scales.
+   With our high-precision setup established, we are ready to start experimenting with adding in the missing species to the simulation, hopefully leading to better agreement with linear theory on the largest scales.
 To keep the clutter within ``output/tutorial`` to a minimum, go ahead and add

    .. code-block:: python3